MicrosoftDocs/azure-docs/articles/data-factory/how-to-create-event-trigger.md

 ## Next steps

-For detailed information about triggers, see [Pipeline execution and triggers](concepts-pipeline-execution-triggers.md#trigger-execution).
+* For detailed information about triggers, see [Pipeline execution and triggers](concepts-pipeline-execution-triggers.md#trigger-execution).
+* Learn how to reference trigger metadata in pipeline, see [Reference Trigger Metadata in Pipeline Runs](how-to-use-trigger-parameterization.md)